terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 You can also use `mg[*]` at any level to denote all children.
 This can be useful in specific scenarios.

-For example, the "Landing Zones" section of the hierarchy has multiple business units / applications and could scale out over time.
+For example, the "LandingZones" section of the hierarchy has multiple business units / applications and could scale out over time.
 Within each of those areas there is a Prod v Non-Prod split.

 If you wanted to apply an assignment on all Prod sub-levels then you could use the following as an example: